Finding your birth parents

 Living in NZ

-Your birth certificate won’t be sent directly to you.
+Your birth certificate will not be sent directly to you.
 Instead you need to nominate an adoption counsellor who will receive it for you, and discuss the options available.
 You can choose either an independent counsellor or someone from the Oranga Tamariki—Ministry for Children.
 A list of approved counsellors is included with the form.

 When your counsellor receives your birth certificate they will contact you to talk about what you’d like to do next.
 Their role is to give you information, assistance and support.
-They can’t withhold any information you’re entitled to, and can often give you helpful advice about how to find and contact your biological parents.
+They cannot withhold any information you’re entitled to, and can often give you helpful advice about how to find and contact your biological parents.

 Adopted on or after 1 March 1986